bentoml/BentoML/docs/source/concepts.rst

 into source control(e.g. git) along with your model training code.

-BentoML is designed to be easily inserted to the end of your model training workflow, where you can import your BentoService class and create a BentoService saved bundle.
+BentoML is designed to be easily inserted to the end of your model training workflow, where you can import your BentoService class and create a Bento(a saved BentoService bundled with trained model artifacts).
 This makes it easy to manage, test and deploy all the models you and your team have created overtime.

 .. note::